Authenticating to Azure

 • Simplifies operational aspects–especially when multiple environments are used

-Applications running on Azure Kubernetes Service can similarly leverage Workload Identity to automatically provide an identity to individual pods.
+It’s recommended that applications running on Azure Kubernetes Service leverage workload identity federation to automatically provide an identity to individual pods.

 Role-Based Access Control